 A sensing initiator shall transmit a Sensing Measurement Setup Request frame to a sensing responder with

 which it intends to initiate a sensing measurement setup.
-A sensing initiator shall not attempt to initiate more sensing measurement setup than the value of the Max number of Supported Setups subfield in the last Sensing element received from the sensing responder.
+A sensing initiator shall not attempt to initiate sensing measurement setups more than the value of the Max number of Supported Setups subfield in the last Sensing element received from the sensing responder.

 CIDs: 1101, 1282, 1496, 1560